-I remember, when she was about 13-14 mths old (she was also a late crawler and walker), I was sitting at the table, playing scrabble by myself and she was across from me, eating breakfast.
-I was putting the letters back in the bag and as I was doing so (me not speaking), she was naming off the letters She knew most of the alphabet!
-I sat there and stared thinking this child can’t walk, but she has memorized Bible songs, Barney songs and she knows the alphabet?
-I asked her if she could spell her name and she said V-I-C-T-O-R-I-A….she did it while writing her name in the air and then putting a line under it.
+I remember, when she was about 13-14 mths old (she was also a late crawler and walker).
+There I was sitting at the table and playing Scrabble by myself.
+Victoria was across from me, eating breakfast.
+I was putting the letters back in the bag and as I was doing so (me not speaking), she was naming off the letters.
+She knew most of the alphabet!
+I sat there and started thinking this child can’t walk, but she has memorized Bible songs, Barney songs and she knows the alphabet?
+Finally, I asked her if she could spell her name and she said V-I-C-T-O-R-I-A….she did it while writing her name in the air and then putting a line under it.
 I sat, in awe thinking I am going to have my hands full.

 She was reading chapter books by 3 and from that moment on….my life has been full of wonderment and excitement.
 She is a focused, Godly young lady who knows right from wrong and walks that line.
-Not saying that she is perfect, because she isn’t.
+Now, I am not saying that she is perfect because she isn’t.
 She is quick to admit where she has screwed up and is genuinely sorry when she does screw up.
-She has been homeschooled most of her life (spending a total of a 1 1/2 in a PS or a private school).
+For most of her life, she has been homeschooled.
 She loves to read, crochet, knit, do puzzles, help others, work with special needs…she loves cats (though they make her sick), she is full of compassion and love and is certainly a mother hen.
 Eager to help, eager to please, eager to learn more about the God who saved her soul.
 I am blessed, beyond measure that God chose me to be her mom and walk this life with her.